Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 User Experience & Interface

 Advantage: LSATMax.
-While we love the sleek and modern design of Blueprint’s course, LSATMax wins this category for one major reason: their mobile app.
+While our team was very high on the sleek and modern design of Blueprint’s course, LSATMax wins this category for one major reason: their mobile app.
 To put it simply, LSATMax’s mobile app is awesome.
-In fact, the company actually started years ago as a standalone prep app.
+In fact, as an aside here, the company actually started years ago as a standalone prep app.
 Today, however, their digital program is accessible across any device, at any time, all in the same format.

 This means you can trade off seamlessly between studying on your computer at home, on your phone on the way to class, and on your tablet while laying by the pool after school.
 You get access to all of your content in one easy-to-use platform that we were crazy about.
 It’s modern and perfect for busy students on the go.

 Advantage: Tie.
 One category that is a clear tie is with respect to higher score guarantees.
 Both LSATMax and Blueprint each provide money back score increase promises – meaning if you don’t get a higher score on the LSAT after using either prep course, you get your cash back.

 Overall Win: Blueprint.
 Though this is a tight race, our team ultimately dubs Blueprint the winner in this head-to-head battle of LSAT prep companies.
 While we like LSATMax’s smart, modern approach to prep, thoughtful problem explanations, and reasonable price points, Blueprint just provides the better overall course from top to bottom.
 It’s not a large disparity, but between Blueprint’s insanely good video lessons, rock solid curriculum structure, insightful prep books, and live classes (if you go that route), this course is just on another level.
 Our team absolutely loves the Blueprint course and think it should work well most any student, particularly those that learn visually.

 Which LSAT prep course is better, Blueprint or LSATMax?